EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 # Background

 Our objective was to conduct a temporal analysis of sperm movement patterns observed throughout the duration of the videos.
-This involved developing an algorithm to extract quantitative motility parameters from the videos, including velocity, straight-line distance, curvilinear distance and head movement pattern.
+This involved developing an algorithm to extract quantitative motility parameters from the videos, including velocity, straight-line distance and curvilinear distance.

-Furthermore, we aimed to classify sperm motility patterns using machine learning techniques.
-The model was trained to differentiate between various categories, such as progressive motility (characterized by active movement with a speed $\geq 5\mu m/s$), non-progressive motility (exhibiting active tail movement but with an overall slow speed $< 5\mu m/s$), and immobility (with no active tail movements).
+Furthermore, we aimed to classify sperm motility patterns using unsupervised machine learning techniques.
+We used a method of expert approach to cluster the data without using labels.
+We then labeled a few of the cells as either progressive or non-progressive in order to interpret the clusters.
+This approach gave us an accuracy of over 90%.

 # Path Extraction
 ## Motivation and Summary